ducbao811/E-commerce-Website/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This mini-project is an e-commerce website focusing on selling clothes.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts